 Sole proprietorships are the easiest business structure to form.
 You don’t have to do anything at all to form the company.
 As long as you have the right restaurant licenses and permits to sell food, you’re ready to start.

 The drawback of a sole proprietorship is that they don’t provide any form of personal liability protection.
-Your assets are your business’s assets, meaning they’re at risk if your company fails.
+Your assets are your business’s assets.
+This means that if you purchase any restaurant equipment, for example, they're at risk if your company fails.